Sitrion One Hub Install Guide

 The Sitrion ONE Hub service requires connectivity to the given backend systems it is expected to access.

 Sitrion requires that customers use a dedicated Azure Service Bus namespace for each of their production Hub installations.
 This ensures that all your organizations traffic is segregated, private and secured when communicating with the Sitrion ONE cloud infrastructure.
-Your organizations has two options in acquiring a dedicated Service Bus namespace.
+Your organization has two options in acquiring a dedicated Service Bus namespace.

 It is recommended that you select a location that is the geographically closest to your Sitrion ONE Hub instance.